The HIstory of Proportional Reading

 Mr. Adams's goal has been to build technology and a training approach that produces demonstrable improvement in reading any text immediately, within minutes, much as any Yankee invention of old.
 All students and teachers must be able to verify positive results on the spot, instantly.
 This approach provides a valid alternative to lengthy, expensive and often limited statistical studies and enables available resources to be spent much more fairly and wisely.

-Recently, Mr. Adams has developed techniques for scanning books without a scanner and for tutoring one-on-one remotely, by talking on the phone while remotely controlling the student's computer anywhere in the country.
-He also developed the ability to read sentences a punctuation interval at a time.
+Mr. Adams developed techniques for scanning books without a scanner, using a camera instead of a scanner, and for tutoring one-on-one remotely, by talking on the phone while remotely controlling or viewing the student's computer anywhere in the country.

-More recently, Mr. Adams developed the additional technique to present any e-text by a phrase or punctuation interval at a time, and go through either of these cognitive intervals a word at a time, or a phrase at a time, and then have the phrase or punctuation interval repeated fluently in its entirety.
+More recently, Mr. Adams developed the additional technique to present any e-text by a phrase or punctuation interval at a time, and go through either of these cognitive intervals a word at a time, and then have the phrase or punctuation interval repeated fluently in its entirety.
 This technique goes a long way to eliminate reading anxiety and getting overwhelmed by having to process too much text at one time, as often happens when challenged readers have to process a sentence at a time.

 In addition, Mr. Adams developed a special In-Line Book Holder that holds book pages open, right above your keyboard, so you can type notes on your laptop or flat screen while reading.
 Also, you never have to turn your head as you edit papers, read and type.
 Most importantly, this approach enables proper reading posture for far greater comfort and increased concentration.

-Currently Mr. Adams is also working with The University of Massachusetts (Boston) and a major textbook publisher to improve student reading of textbooks, using his software.
+Mr. Adams also worked with The University of Massachusetts (Boston) and a major textbook publisher to improve student reading of nursing textbooks, using his software.

 Essentially, the story of Proportional Reading is the story of an individual with an intimate knowledge of reading difficulty combining this knowledge with perseverance and expertise as an independent professional inventor and applying this to American education, which was more than ready and in need of pragmatic innovation that works.
 Many family members, close friends, teachers, students, schools and governments have provided help and encouragement along the way.